maglietti/QB-OrderTrackingGuide/createProducts.md

 2. In Choose Action, click **Import into a table from a file**
 3. Leave Select Merge Field set to Record ID#
 4. Click  the **Choose File** button and navigate to the _ProductList.xlsx_
-5. Click **Import From File**
+5. Click **Import from File**

 The **Import** dialogue allows you to configure how the file is imported.

 ![](assets/images/image-8.png)

-1. The first row of Drew's spreadsheet contains the field names, make sure this is checked
+1. The first row of Drew's spreadsheet contains the field names.
+Make sure this is checked.
 2. We have already defined the fields and we want the data imported to them
 3. Look at the data and field names and make sure they match the spreadsheet
 3. Click the **Import** button